AntalThomas/Shopping_List/README.md

 ## Initial Plan
-1. Get log in/log out working
+1. Get log in/log out working :white_check_mark:
-2. Lists can be added
+2. Lists can be added :white_check_mark:
-3. Lists can be deleted
+3. Lists can be deleted :white_check_mark:
-4. When in a list you can add items to it
+4. When in a list you can add items to it :white_check_mark:
-5. Items can be deleted
+5. Items can be deleted :white_check_mark:
-6. Items can be checked off and crossed out
+6. Items can be checked off and crossed out :white_check_mark:

 ![Wireframe (User settings/all lists)](./images/All%20Lists.png)
 ![Wireframe (Coles list)](./images/Coles%20List.png)